What is web hosting?

 What is WordPress Hosting?
 Or Prestashop / Magento / WooCommerce Hosting?

-It’s important to know that web applications and web hosting are not the same thing.
+It’s important to know that web applications and web hosting are not the same things.

 Some web hosts offer plans such as WordPress Hosting, PrestaShop Hosting, WooCommerce Hosting, and so on.
 These are not really hosting types, but intended to attract laymen who may not be familiar with real web hosting terms.
 These hosting offers merely entice users with the names of popular web applications.

-For example, not many people might know the difference in hosting types, but many will recognize the term ‘WordPress’.
+For example, not many people might know the difference between hosting types, but many will recognize the term ‘WordPress’.

 The type of web hosting you will need is typically defined by: